 Smart lights among the simplest but most effective ways of making your home smarter, and now there are options for illuminating your garden, patio and driveway too.

 Philips Hue are among the best smart lights for your home, with millions of colors, several different fittings, LED light strips and a host of special features.
-And, starting this summer, Hue is extending into the garden with a range of weatherproof outdoor smart lights.
+And, since summer 2018, Hue has extended into the garden with a range of weatherproof outdoor smart lights.

 The new lights work with Alexa and Google Assistant, and the range includes individual bulbs for $30, wall mounted lights for $50, and illuminated bollards for $130.
 A starter pack, which includes three outdoor lights and the Hue Hub for connecting to your router, costs $280.